Mohamed-yasser-eisa/patient_localization_system/README.md

 build date of this project: (31 October, 2020)

-This project was a task required from me and my teammates (we were 4 members in the team) in electronics class.
+This project was a team based task required from me and my teammates (we were 4 members) in electronics class.
 I was the one who built the android applications in Java using Android Studio IDE.

 1- Project description: